 In determining what is an "outside public company board", the Governance and Nomination Committee specifically excludes associate companies for the reason that becoming a director of such companies is crucial in order to oversee and supervise the Corporation's investment in such associate companies.
 This representation allows the Corporation to protect its Shareholders' interests.

-Furthermore, the President and Chief Executive Officer's position description as amended in November 2015, includes that, as part of the duties of the President and Chief Executive Officer of the Corporation, he shall, as applicable (i) become a member of the board of directors of such associate companies or (ii) delegate such duty to an officer of the Corporation.
+In addition to being the Executive Chair of the Corporation, Mr. Sean Roosen is also Chair of the board and Chief Executive Officer of Osisko Development, Director of Osisko Mining and Chair and Chief Executive Officer of Osisko Green Acquisition Limited.
+Mr. Roosen played a major role in the foundation or launch of these companies associated with the Corporation and because of his in-depth knowledge of the industry and the business of these companies, he can diligently comply with the board commitments as part of his regular duties.